-Similar to the FY24 Budget, the FY25 Proposed Budget assumes the existing rate structure for both Water and Wastewater Divisions of the Department of Public Utilities.
+Similar to the FY24 Budget, the FY25 Adopted Budget assumes the existing rate structure for both Water and Wastewater Divisions of the Department of Public Utilities.
 However, the Solid Waste Management Division (residential collection, recyclables, green waste, Operation Clean-Up) relies on a projected rate increase in FY25.
 Solid Waste has seen significant cost increases in equipment, vehicles, fleet maintenance and repairs, fuel, and personnel.
 The last Solid Waste rate increase was in 2009.
-To remain solvent, the division has depleted its reserve fund, deferred much-needed maintenance and equipment purchases, and left positions unfilled.
-The Proposition 218 public vetting process is underway and is expected to address the potential rate increase and improved Solid Waste service levels.
-While all three divisions face financial challenges related to the cap on current rates, the Solid Waste Management Division's situation is particularly dire and requires a modest increase in support of services that our residents have come to expect.
+To remain solvent, the division depleted its reserve fund, deferred much-needed maintenance and equipment purchases, and left positions unfilled.
+While all three divisions face financial challenges related to the cap on current rates, the Solid Waste Management Division's situation was particularly dire and required a modest increase in support of services that our residents have come to expect.
+The Proposition 218 rate-setting process addressed the rate increase to maintain established Solid Waste service levels and a new one-time annual bulk item pick-up service, which was approved by the City Council on June 27, 2024, with adjusted rates to effectively start July 1, 2024.